Destinations Greece The Cyclades Santorini

 Must ordergrilled lamb chops + saganaki

-A Cretan-Santorinian taverna in Exo Gonia next to Agios Charalampos church, in a 19th-century building with a stone terrace facing east toward Anafi.
-Booked-out month-ahead in season — the food is honest, the room is warm, the wine list goes deep into local Assyrtiko and the rare Mavrotragano.
-The long taverna lunch most travellers wish they'd booked earlier.
+A Cretan-Santorinian taverna in Exo Gonia, beside the Agios Charalampos church, in a 19th-century building with a stone terrace facing east toward Anafi.
+The wine list runs deep into local Assyrtiko and the rarer Mavrotragano.
+Tables go a month ahead in season.

 Book a month aheadExo GoniaLong lunch

-InsiderBook a month out for summer — this is the one reservation people regret missing.
-Ask for a terrace table facing Anafi, and let them steer the Cretan cheeses.
+InsiderBook a month out for summer; this is the one reservation people regret missing.
+Ask for a terrace table facing Anafi, and let them steer you through the Cretan cheeses.

 The Cave of Nikolas